rodrigopivi/Chatito/spec.md

 | sentence 3 | 400              | 40%         | 35.5556% (400*80/900) |

-Here is the same example for probabilty value is a weight:
+When probabilty value is a weight with regular distribution, multiply that value with the maximum combinations for that sentence, if distribution is even, that value is the actual weighted probability.
+E.g.:

 ```
 %[intent with a maximum of 1k combinations]